ronancpl/HeavenMS/docs/feature_list.md

 * Mobs only drops loot from items that are visible/collectable by the player's party.
 * Mobs shouldn't fall from foothold too often now.
 * Redesigned HT mechanics for spawn and linked damage to the sponge.
-* Reviewed aspects of MoveLifeHandler: implemented banish move, patched MP cost not contabilized on non-skill mob moves and slightly fixed mobs dropping from footholds in certain cases.
+* Reviewed aspects of MoveLifeHandler: implemented banish move, patched MP cost not accounted on non-skill mob moves and slightly fixed mobs dropping from footholds in certain cases.
 * Limited item count on maps, smartly expiring oldest registered items, preventing potential item flooding.
 * Implemented Zombify disease status.
 * Added Boss HP Bar for dozens of bosses (needs provided custom wz).
 * If multiple bosses are on the same area, client will prioritize Boss HP bar of the target of the player.
 * Boss HP Bar and Server Messages now toggles (server message disappears when a boss battle is detected, and returns afterwards).
 Idea thanks to GabrielSin.
 * Improved map bounding checks for item drop points, assuring most of the items dropped will be available to pickup inside the walkable map area.
-* Boats, elevator and other travelling mechanics fully working.
+* Boats, elevator and other traveling mechanics fully working.
 * HP decreasing overtime on maps and mechanics to prevent them (consumables, equips) fully functional.
 * Crimson Balrog boat approaching visual effect made functional.
 * Maps having everlasting items no longer expires them.